 Job searching can be overwhelming and tedious; having a strategy can make the process seem less daunting and much more manageable.
-Start by attending a Small Group Job Search workshop to get more detailed strategies from University Career Services.
+Start by attending a Small Group Job Search workshop to get more detailed strategies from Northeastern University Career Development.
 Check the calendar for dates and times.
-Although, many people interpret the process as linear, job searching is multifaceted, and should be approached that way.
+Although many people interpret the process as linear, job searching is multifaceted, and should be approached that way.
 There are three strategies to job search:

 - Going Indirect:

-- This tends to be many seeker’s first approach at job searching.
+- This tends to be many seekers' first approach at job searching.
 Going indirect is when seekers use job/employment websites that spider the web for positions based on key words that the user plugs into the search box.
 They can be general search sites like SimplyHired.com and Indeed.com or industry specific, such as HireCulture.org, Idealist.org or Dice.com.
-Northeastern students should always start their job search with HuskyCareerLink (HCL).
+Northeastern students should always start their job search with NUcareers.

 - Going Direct:

 - The job seeker goes “directly” to specific company sites to seek out positions.
 The most important part of going direct is creating a target list.
 A target list is a list of companies and positions that the seeker is interested in working at/in and learning more about.
 A target list challenges the job seeker to brainstorm companies/positions and keep track of them.
 It also helps the job seeker track their progress.